 SFHP shall, in consultation with the prescribing physician, determine the supply of drugs to be prescribed.
-SFHP's formulary includes FDA-approved brand name and generic drugs.
+SFHP's formulary includes FDAapproved brand name and generic drugs.
 There is no co-payment for prescription drugs provided in an inpatient setting, drugs administered in the doctor's office, or in an outpatient facility setting during a member's stay at the facility.
-Refer to the Prescription Drug Coverage section of the Healthy Kids HMO Program Summary of Benefits Matrix on page 14 for co-payment information.
-Generic substitution is required, unless a generic equivalent for a brand name drug does not exist or it is medically necessary for the member to receive the non-generic equivalent; up to a 30-day supply of these drugs will be given.
-If you require a non-generic drug, your physician must specifically request that no substitutions be made by writing "no substitutions" on your prescription form and an prior authorization request must be submitted.
+Refer to the Prescription Drug Coverage section of the Healthy Kids HMO Program Summary of Benefits Matrix on page 25 for co-payment information.
+Generic substitution is required, unless a generic equivalent for a brand name drug does not exist or it is medically necessary for the member to receive the non-generic equivalent.
+If you require a non-generic drug, your physician must specifically request that no substitutions be made by writing "no substitutions" on your prescription form.
+Your prescriber may need to submit a prior authorization request and a higher co-payment will apply.

-Up to a 90-day supply of generic maintenance drugs and insulin, and up to 100-day supply of formulary test strips and lancets is covered.
+Up to a 90-day supply of generic and brand name maintenance drugs and insulin, and up to 100-day supply of formulary test strips and lancets is covered.